 Tie-ups with International NGO's

-As a part of its promotional Strategy, Centre For Sight can work with International NGO's working for achieving the target of Vision 2020.
+As a part of its promotional Strategy, Park Group of Hospitals can work with International NGO's working for achieving the target of Vision 2020.
 This will give a positive image to the organization globally.